bbrendon/hass/custom_components/light/README.md

 1. Update your configuration.yaml with the platform setting such as the example below.
 1. Make sure the user running HASS has access to the serial port.

+## Limitations

+1. No access to links
+1. Not two-way. i.e. You can control the lights from HASS but changes in the physical world don't appear in HASS.
+1. Not fully python native - requires upb-cli node application.

+## Example configuration.yaml

 ```
 light:
   - platform: upb